mfractor/mfractor.github.io/docs/image-management/app-icon-importer.md

 !!! quote "Add the Application Launcher icon with ease"

-!!! warning "Preview Feature"
-    This feature is currently under development is available only to preview builds.
-Watch for the [MFractor Blog](https://www.mfractor.com/blogs/news) to receive updates when the feature is generally available.

 ## Introduction

 The **App Icon Importer** utility allows you to easily import the Application Launcher icon into the Android and iOS projects of your solution from a single image file, that is imported in all the required densities and metadata to describe the icons.